k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/02_get_task_list_API.md

   - Get all active regular tasks.
 - **Tester Users:**
   - **Extract Tasks**:
-    - Get all active tasks that do not require special permissions (that is, tasks that do not include reference tables, do not require up-to-date data, or that do not run on all entities) if the user or their group has a Read TDM Environment permission set on at least one TDM environment with the task's Business Entity (BE) and LUs..
+    - Get all active tasks that **do not require special permissions** (that is, tasks that do not include reference tables, do not require up-to-date data, or that do not run on all entities) if the user or their group has a Read TDM Environment permission set on at least one TDM environment with the task's Business Entity (BE) and LUs.
     - Get all active tasks that include reference tables or that require up-to-date data if the user or their group has a Read TDM Environment permission set with these permissions on at least one TDM environment with the task's Business Entity (BE) and LUs.
   - **Load Tasks:**
     - Get all active tasks that **do not require special permissions** (that is, tasks that do not include reference tables, do not include Synthetic or Random selection methods, tasks that do not have Sequence replacement, or tasks that do not include a delete of entities from the target system) if the user or their group has a Read TDM Environment permission set  on at least one TDM environment with the task's Business Entity (BE) and LUs, and a Write TDM Environment permission set on at least one TDM environment with the task's Business Entity (BE) and LUs.